Andrew Malcolm (author): Campaign for Oxford chancellor

 In March 2003, following the death of Roy Jenkins, Malcolm ran for the post of Chancellor of Oxford University.
 According to a report in The Guardian, he put himself forward as a "hands-on reformer", promising to save Oxford's "battered reputation for integrity and academic excellence and help it regain its lost place amongst the front rank of the world's universities."
 Malcolm said he would "eradicate corruption, cash-for-places, croneyism, fustian bureaucracy and the many other such problems that have bedevilled and lately publicly disgraced the university."
-Malcolm was later forced to withdraw from the contest because eight of his nominators had not received an Oxford degree.
+Malcolm was later forced to withdraw from the contest because the university registry claimed that eight of his nominators had not received an Oxford degree.